-As you can see with some of the built in patterns, the pattern structure can also work based simply on inverted pixels.
+As you can see with the built-in patterns, the pattern structure can also work based simply on inverted pixels.
 Those that are black in one half are just white at the other and vice versa.

 When creating your own patterns use the pattern drawing features to create seamless patterns as a single row or column.
 You can then pick up the pattern from there as brush.
-Apply it to the paint mode or fill style pattern space by right clicking on the pattern area and using Apply current Brush.
+Apply it to the paint mode settings or fill style pattern space by right-clicking on the pattern area and using Apply current Brush.

 See halftone pattern management to load or save your own pattern files.

 Also find a more information about dithering and transition patterns at a tutorial by Simon Hunter.